 We went with my soon to be brother-in-law and his now fiancée, as we were in town for the Science Fiction + Fantasy Short Film Festival where our short ‘Cats in Space,’ was screening.
 Aside from the festival, the main attraction for us was visiting the Space Needle and the remnants of the Century 21 Exposition from 1962.

-After the Space Needle, we were most excited about the Seattle Center Monorail.
+Aside from the Space Needle, we were most excited about the Seattle Center Monorail.
 We were able to take the Monorail near our hotel room making the lack of vehicle that much easier during our stay.
-Sigh…if only Los Angeles had a monorail for public transportation…if only indeed.

 We walked through Pioneer Square, past Smith Tower and the original ‘Skid Road.’